DrPoppyseed/books/README.md

     - Note to self: Finish reading Refactoring and Design Patterns.
 Then start reading.
 - [ ] **The Mythical Man-Month** by Fred Brooks
-- [ ] **The Origin of Totalitarianism** by Hannah Arendt
-    - Note to self: Read after finishing Bloodlands
 - [ ] **The Best and Brightest** by David Halberstam
     - read after The Origin of Totalitarianism
 - [ ] **ある男** by 平野啓一郎